Ashish-Sontakke/tantheta_dev/src/pages/docs/forks.md

 Tantheta provides a fork network to help you test your smart contracts.
 You can use  use these network RPCs to
  - Test your smart contracts
- - Setup CI/CD pipelines for your smart contracts
  - Build Preview dApps for your smart contracts
  - Beta test your smart contracts & dApps